2005 IndyCar Series: Toyota Indy 400

 On October 16 at California Speedway, Dario Franchitti won his second race of the year over Tony Kanaan by 0.111 s.
 Chevrolet powered cars finished 7th and 8th in their final IRL race while Toyota powered cars had a best finish of 5th in theirs.
 IndyCar would not return to this track until 2012.

+Last competition victory for Honda in the series until 2012 Indianapolis 500.